imodmesh(1) imodmesh(1)

 option.
 The diameter is given in pixels, the default value is

-the line width of the current object.
+the 3D line width of the current object.
+In addition, -1 or -2

 -E Cap the ends of tubes made with the -t option.
-This is only way

-to get tubes capped and is independent of the -c and -C options.
+pendent of the -c and -C options.

 -T Do more time consuming calculations by searching exhaustively